Shreyas04venom/raag-vibe-canvas/README.md

 # RaagWeather - Weather-Driven Music Streaming Platform
+RaagWeather is a weather‑aware music discovery app that maps live weather conditions to moods and surfaces Bollywood/Tollywood/Hollywood/Regional tracks through a rich, glassmorphism UI.
+The current build has a fully functional frontend with filtering by mood, category, and language, plus flows for playlists, favorites, parties, and profiles.
+Backend APIs, auth, and DB wiring are partially designed but not yet fully implemented, and audio playback still depends on integrating a sustainable music source.
+The project demonstrates strong system design, API integration planning, and advanced UI/UX, with clear next steps toward full end‑to‑end functionality.

+but my plan is:-
 A fully interactive, production-ready music streaming application that curates playlists based on real-time weather conditions.
 Built with React 18, TypeScript, Vite, Tailwind CSS, Shadcn UI, and Framer Motion.

 ## ✨ Features